Psyched4Data/Portfolio-Projects/Web Scraping With Python/README.md

 soup
 ```
 #### What I Did
--Sent an HTTP request to the website using requests
+- Sent an HTTP request to the website using requests
--Retrieved the raw HTML content
+- Retrieved the raw HTML content
--Parsed the HTML using BeautifulSoup
+- Parsed the HTML using BeautifulSoup
--Converted the webpage into a searchable object (soup)
+- Converted the webpage into a searchable object (soup)

 #### Why This Matters
 Web pages are unstructured HTML.